wpilibsuite/frc-docs/source/docs/software/advanced-control/pidcontroller.rst

     // Adds a feedforward to the loop output before sending it to the motor motor.SetVoltage(pid.Calculate(encoder.GetDistance(), setpoint) + feedforward);

 Moreover, feedforward is a separate feature entirely from feedback, and thus has no reason to be handled in the same controller object, as this violates separation of concerns.
-WPILib comes with several helper classes to compute accurate feedforward voltages for common FRC mechanisms - for more information, see :ref:`docs/software/advanced-control/feedforward:Feedforward`.
+WPILib comes with several helper classes to compute accurate feedforward voltages for common FRC mechanisms - for more information, see :ref:`docs/software/advanced-control/feedforward:Feedforward Control in WPILib`.